Webinar software: a comparison of the best webinar platforms

 ClickMeeting: Flexible pricing plans depending on number of participants

 ClickMeeting is a browser-based webinar software that doesn’t require installation.
 Starting from $30 a month, you can get access to a range of functions, like desktop sharing, a whiteboard, survey tools, voting, as well as a real-time chat translator.
 The actual price is based on the number of webinar participants.
 This means, you only pay for the plan that you actually use.
-The option for on-demand webinars is included in the “Automated” plan (starting at $40).
+The option for on-demand webinars is included in the Automated plan (starting at $40).

 The expansive branding functions will be of interest to companies, allowing them to integrate their logo and corporate identity as part of the webinar background.
+You can also offer your webinar for a fee.
+For this purpose, the software provides links to payment service providers such as PayPal.
 Google Analytics and other webinar and participant statistics can also be integrated to evaluate and optimize webinars.
-A disadvantage of ClickMeeting is that it strongly limits the storage space of recorded webinars.
-This means, you can only save between six and 10 hours of recorded material – depending on your pricing plan.

 ✔ Flexible plans based on participant numbers ✘ Only payable with credit card